 The dealership had talked ad-nauseam about their top-notch customer service in their ads, promotions, mailings, and sales pitch.
 They even put on an impressive front, but there was no substance; to them, customer service seemed to be maximizing the repair bill.
 The garage, on the other hand, didn’t talk about customer service; they just did it.

 How to Lose at Customer Service

-A second pair of customer service stories, from several years ago, are equally illustrative.
+The second pair of customer service stories, from several years ago, is equally illustrative.
 Although my family is not often prone to renting movies, we did have a membership at an outlet in a nearby town.
-My wife and I entered their store, with a two-for-one coupon in hand and the residual amount from a gift certificate on account.
+My wife and I entered their store, with a two-for-one coupon in hand and the residual amount from a gift certificate on the account.
 Our expectation was that we would each pick a movie and pay for them using the coupon and credit balance.
 We were wrong.

 As he scanned the DVDs, I handed him the coupon.
 “We don’t accept these,” he declared disdainfully.
 Dumbfounded, I asked why.
 “It’s for Acme Video Hits and we’re Acme Video Plus, now.”
 I pointed to the in-store sign displaying Acme Video Hits.
 “We got bought out and they voided all the coupons.
 It happened three months ago,” he explained exasperatedly, as though this was common knowledge of which only ignorant people were unaware; “We haven’t changed our signs yet.”
 He typed some more.
 “That will be seven dollars.”

 “You charged us the price for current releases,” I informed him, pointing to a sign for 99 cent rentals of older movies.
 “They changed that, too.”
 An unfruitful discussion ensued, but he gave up and got “the manager” when I inquired our credit balance, which had been lost during either the acquisition or computer upgrade.